uptycslabs/terraform-google-gcp-integration/README.md

      - After `terraform destroy`, same WIP can't be created again.
 Modify `gcp_workload_identity` value if required.

 2. `credentials.json` is only created once.
 To re create the file use command returned by `command-to-generate-gcp-cred-config` output.
+3. `project-list.json` will be created once apply done , Get json data for UI integration , for regenerate the json data use `terraform output -json filtered-projects-details` .

 ## 6.Execute Terraform script to get credentials JSON
 ```
 $ terraform init
 $ terraform plan
-$ terraform apply # NOTE: Once terraform successfully applied, it will create "credentials.json" file.
+$ terraform apply # NOTE: Once terraform successfully applied, it will create "credentials.json" and "project-list.json" files.
+$ terraform output -json filtered-projects-details
 ```

-## 7.Store the output of filter-integration-project-list for UI integration.